juoweichen/Ant-Farm-Simulator/README.md

 x, z, r represents the ants’ numbers (going from 1 to number_of_ants) and y, w, o represents the rooms’ names.<br/>

-So the result of subject-1.map should looks like follow, I put <= for explaination:
+So the result of subject-1.map should looks like follow
 ```
 5
 ##start